-The use of TCP for the Active Leasequery protocol permits one or more DHCPv4 messages to be sent at a time.
+The use of TCP for the Active Leasequery protocol permits one or more DHCPv4 messages to be sent in response to a single Active Leasequery request.
 The receiver needs to be able to determine how large each message is.
 The same framing technique used for Bulk Leasequery [RFC6926] is used for Active Leasequery.